 This class requires CHE101L General Chemistry Lab to be taken at the same time.
-Lecture. discussion and laboratory work on the principles involved in general chemistry with special emphasis on mathematical relationships.
+Lecture, discussion and laboratory work on the principles involved in general chemistry with special emphasis on mathematical relationships.
 Class involves 3 hours of lecture and 3 hours of lab.
 Students planning majors in most science related fields should enroll in this class.
 Topics include measurement systems, stoichiometry, atomic and molecular structure, chemical behavior, physical states, solutions, acid/ base chemistry, gas laws, oxidation/ reduction chemistry, and thermochemistry.
 Students will need good background in high school chemistry and algebra.
-Prerequisite: MAT 1073 Intermediate Algebra with grade of C or better.